 Maxine by Hallmark

 Maxine, a feisty senior, has reached the age where she pokes fun of everything!
 Created for Hallmark by cartoonist John Wagner, this crabby lady is one of Hallmark Cards' most popular characters.
 You'll find her wicked wit on cards, cups, notepads, and e-cards.
 Her official fan site is complete with snarky comics guaranteed to make you giggle.

 Off the Mark

 For a little more edgy humor about aging, take a peek at Mark Parisi's panel cartoon Off the Mark.
 Off the Mark is widely syndicated and Parisi has been nominated twice for Best Newspaper Comic Panel by The National Cartoonists Society.
-Here are a few examples.

-Follow the antics of retired couple Opal and Earl Pickles and their family in Brian Crane's comic strip Pickles.
+Follow the antics of retired coupled Opal and Earl Pickles and their family in Brian Crane's comic strip Pickles.
 Crane started cartooning in his 40s, and based Opal and Earl on his in-laws.
 The comic strip appears in more than 300 newspapers and on comic websites.
 You can browse the cartoons by date.

 The Back Pew

-Make Senior Citizen Cartoons of Your Own
+Make Senior Cartoons of Your Own

 If you have a fun story to tell about senior life, why not try cartooning?
 There are classes you can take at community colleges, or you can learn from online tutorials and books.
 The How to Draw Cartoons Kindle book contains methods for all types of cartooning and it's offered for free.